-► NOTE Elasticsearch destinations will not display in the list of destinations on the Publishing tab in your Target Editor.
-This is because you will select one from the Elasticsearch Destination field on the Publishing tab of the Target Editor.
+- NOTE Elasticsearch destinations will not display in the list of destinations on the Publishing tab in your Target Editor.
+This is because you will select one from the Elasticsearch Destination field on the Publishing tab of the Target Editor. - 7.
+Click to save your work.